 Go on organised tours

 Book yourself on a tour and you're sometimes forced to introduce yourself to a group of people.
 "Hi, I’m Mandy and eh, I like dogs" may seem like a stupid thing to say before setting off on a walking tour of Rome, but three hours later you may find yourself discussing the best dog food for Spot with your new best pal.
-Check out our range of tours around the world.

 Volunteer at festivals and special events